Motion-Laws for Segments

 Select the Motion-Law for each segment with the Motion-Law Selector or the Segment-Editor.

-Each Motion-Law is a mathematical expression that defines how an output variable changes as a function of an input variable.
+Each Motion-Law is a mathematical expression that defines how an output variable (Y-axis) changes as a function of an input variable (X-axis).

-The mathematical expressions evaluate exactly the displacement, velocity, acceleration, and jerk motion-values.
+The mathematical expressions evaluate exactly the displacement, velocity, acceleration, and jerk motion-values for all X-axis values.
 You do not need to know any mathematics.

 For convenience, we can separate the motion-laws into three groups.